xarvh/exalted-cypher-system/splats/dragon-blooded/charms.md

 The Charm silences sounds that originate within immediate range of the Dragon Blooded.

 Sounds produced directly by her are silenced automatically, making her undetectable by non-Essence enhanced hearing, while sound produced by others require a Stealth roll.

+### Wind-Carried Words Technique
+`3 or 10 Mind, use whenever, Ally`

+*The Dragon-Blood speaks into the wind, sending her voice afar on subtle currents of air.*

+She may send a spoken message of no more than a few sentences to a chosen target in range of (Lore x Tier) Km.

+Spending 10 Mind instead than 3 extends the range to (Lore x Tier x 50) Km.

+Messages sent with this Charm cannot be overheard or intercepted by any mundane means.

+Magical attempts to do so must overcome a Lore roll that uses the Tier as bonus.